 First on our list, Papagayo Beach is one of the most popular beaches in Lanzarote, which its white sands and crystal-clear waters.
 The ocean in this area seems to have an almost emerald green tone, and the area is small and private.

 Many agree that Papagayo Beach is a perfect location for snorkelling, but it’s also great for parents with children because the area is small enough that you can easily see where your little ones are splashing around.
+In fact, this is one of the best beaches in Spain!

 This beach can be found in Los Ajaches, and there’s a beach bar on the hillside near the cove where you can grab some quick refreshments.
 In case you are spending Christmas in Lanzarote then Papagayo Beach should be the number 1 please to visit on the Xmas day! 🙂